-Our centralized procurement group maintains relationships with numerous suppliers of raw materials and packaging goods.
+Our centralized procurement group maintains relationships with numerous suppliers of ingredients and packaging.
 By consolidating the purchasing function for our production facilities, we believe we are able to procure more competitive arrangements with our suppliers, thereby enhancing our ability to compete as a low-cost producer of beverages.

-The products we produce and sell are made from various materials including sweeteners, juice and flavor concentrates, carbon dioxide, water, glass and plastic bottles, aluminum cans, paper, cartons and closures.
-Most of our low-calorie soft drink products use sucralose, aspartame, stevia or acesulfame potassium.
+The products we produce and sell are made from various materials including aluminum cans, glass and plastic bottles, water, carbon dioxide, juice and flavor concentrates, sweeteners, cartons and closures.
 We craft a substantial portion of our flavor concentrates and purchase remaining raw materials from multiple suppliers.

 Substantially all of the materials and ingredients we purchase are presently available from several suppliers, although strikes, weather conditions, utility shortages, governmental control or regulations, national emergencies, quality, price or supply fluctuations or other events outside our control could adversely affect the supply of specific materials.
 A significant portion of our raw material purchases, including aluminum cans, plastic bottles, high fructose corn syrup, corrugated packaging and juice concentrates, are derived from commodities.
 Therefore, pricing and availability tend to fluctuate based upon worldwide commodity market conditions.
-Our ability to recover increased costs through higher pricing may be limited by the competitive environment in which we operate.
 In certain cases, we may elect to enter into multi-year agreements for the supply of these materials with one or more suppliers, the terms of which may include variable or fixed pricing, minimum purchase quantities and/or the requirement to purchase all supplies for specified locations.
 Additionally, we use derivative financial instruments to partially mitigate our exposure to changes in certain raw material costs.